5 Ways to Reduce Your Debt Payments

 If the customer service rep says no, don't fight or argue, simply ask to speak to a supervisor and ask again.
 Make sure to get any agreement in writing, preferably on company letterhead, before making a payment.

-Combining your debt with debt consolidation or home equity loan can give you a lower monthly payment.
+Combining your debt with debt consolidation or a home equity loan can give you a lower monthly payment.
 Average the interest rates on your current debt and look for a loan that has a lower interest rate than your current average.

 If you qualify for the loan, you can use it to pay off your existing debts, then focus on making a single monthly payment on the loan.
 Debt consolidation loans aren't the only option for consolidating debt.
 Consider also a personal loan, home equity loan, or cash out refinance.